MikeColetta/Work-Day-Scheduler/README.md

 I then came back to the CSS and made my site look more like the example on GitLab.

 This homework was definitely a challenge.
 I got stuck trying to solve that depracation error for hours until I learned I was making the problem more complicated than it needed to be.
-Overall though I learned a lot about objects in JavaScript and how to use them for local storage.
+Overall though I learned a lot about moment js, objects in JavaScript, and how to use objects for local storage.

 ## Project Link
 [Deployed Link](https://mikecoletta.github.io/Work-Day-Scheduler/)